What Are the Major IoT Communication Protocols Used for Smart Buildings?

 Radio bandwidth: 1 Mbps

-Wirepas Mesh is designed for large IoT networks.
+Wirepas Mesh is designed for large IoT mesh networks.
 Wirepas Mesh handle millions, even billion, devices in one network.
 It can manage data collection, device control, and device-to-device communication.

 The Mesh topology brings robustness to any network.
 On top of the basic mesh benefits, Wirepas Mesh handles the network independently – including network planning and re-routing.